Our Mission

 To maintain our integrity and focus, we operate within clear boundaries:

-- — We are not a law firm or legal services provider.
+- — We are not a law firm or legal services provider, and we do not provide legal advice.

-- — We are not a settlement-pressure tool.
+- — We are not a tool for commercial or settlement pressure.

-- — We do not use records to harass public officials or private citizens.
+- — We do not use records to harass public officials or private neighbors.

 - — We are not a substitute for professional legal counsel.